alanmitchell/mini-monitor/docs/source/1-wire-master-interface-circuit.rst

-.. _one-wire-master-interface-circuit:
+.. _1-wire-master-interface-circuit:

 1-Wire Master Interface Circuit
 ===============================

-Here is the schematic of the circuit that interfaces the one-wire sensors with the USB port on the Raspberry Pi.
+Here is the schematic of the circuit that interfaces the 1-Wire sensors with the USB port on the Raspberry Pi.

 .. image:: /_static/1wire_schematic.jpg

 The circuit can be built in two different ways. *Option 1* is the circuit currently being used in Mini-Monitor installations.
-It utilizes the `HA7S 1-wire Module <http://www.embeddeddatasystems.com/HA7S--ASCII-TTL-1-Wire-Host-Adapter-SIP\_p\_23.html>`_, which is on its last production run.
+It utilizes the `HA7S 1-Wire Module <http://www.embeddeddatasystems.com/HA7S--ASCII-TTL-1-Wire-Host-Adapter-SIP\_p\_23.html>`_, which is on its last production run.
 The correct Reader for this is ``ha7s.HA7Sreader``.
 When this module becomes unavailable, *Option 2* can be utilized, although a Reader file has not been finalized for this option; the